Democrat Max Rose Supports Trump Impeachment | Breitbart

 Rep. Rose’s support for the impeachment inquiry has enflamed controversy in the past.
 Rep. Rose in October said that, in an inverted sense of the American justice system, President Trump should “prove” his innocence of the impeachment charges Democrats levied against him.

-New York 11th congressional district, which Rep. Rose represents, is one of the 13 congressional districts that President Trump won by more than six percentage points during the 2016 presidential election and that House Democrats managed to flip during the 2018 midterm elections.
+New York’s 11th Congressional District, which Rep. Rose represents, is one of the 13 congressional districts that President Trump won by more than six percentage points during the 2016 presidential election and that House Democrats managed to flip during the 2018 midterm elections.

+Nicole Malliotakis, New York state assemblywoman and Republican congressional candidate for the 11th Congressional District, said that New Yorkers will unseat Rep. Rose in the 2020 elections.
+She said:

+Today, Max Rose declared, once and for all, that he will vote for impeachment along with Nancy Pelosi, Jerry Nadler, Alexandria Ocasio Cortez, Ilhan Omar and the rest.
+His words send a clear message to the voters of Staten Island and southern Brooklyn and, next November, we’ll send a clear message back by voting for President Trump and sending Max Rose packing.

 Then-candidate Rose defeated incumbent Rep. Daniel Donovan (R-NY) by roughly six points.